 A: The Federal Deposit Insurance Corporation (FDIC) provides detailed information on an institution-level basis in their Institution Directory.
 This includes comprehensive financial and demographic data for every FDIC-insured institution, including the most recent quarterly financial statements, with performance and condition ratios.
 Call Reports, which include reports from 2001 to the present for individual banks and savings associations are available for viewing and downloading.
 Taxonomies for bank Call Reports are also available.

-Does AZDFI enforce the Fair Debt Collection Practices Act (“FDCPA”)?
+Q: Does DIFI enforce the Fair Debt Collection Practices Act (“FDCPA”)?

 A: The statute of limitations for unpaid debt varies depending on the kind of debt.
 You should consult a private attorney for information on your debt.
 You may also contact the Federal Trade Commission (FTC) charged with enforcing the Fair Debt Collection Practices Act which similarly to Arizona law, prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.